The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Cross-correlation templates

 Instead of being a vector of $N$ values that matches the wavelength positions of $x$, a template may also be defined as a list of singular line positions and relative strengths, sometimes referred to as a binary mask.
 In this case, $T(v)$ is evaluated by distributing the weight of each line over the two spectral samples surrounding the central wavelength of the line.
-This means that $T(v)=0$ at any $\lambda$ away from any spectral line, and the evaluation of the cross-correlation simplifies to include only summations over values of $x$ where $T$ is non-zero, which number at most two times the number of spectral lines included in the line list that are in the wavelength region covered by the spectrograph.
+This means that $T(v)=0$ at any $\lambda$ away from any spectral line.
+As such, the evaluation of the cross-correlation simplifies to include only summations over values of $x$ where $T$ is non-zero.
+Thus, the summation is performed over at most two times the number of spectral lines included in the line list that are in the wavelength region covered by the spectrograph.
 However, regardless of how the cross-correlation operation is implemented, the weight assigned to each spectral line is prescribed by a physical expectation of the contents of the target spectrum.
 Therefore, we start the creation of cross-correlation templates with a model of the exoplanet atmosphere.